Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Demonstration of the Formulation Using a Triangular Reaction System

 Here again, it is important to note that both $S^{(2)}$ and $H_{1}^{(2)}$vanish in the vicinity of equilibrium---i.e., when the assumptions of detailed balance and linearity (Assumption 2) hold.
 In contrast, $H_{2}^{(2)}$ remains nonzero and represents a geometric conserved quantity that is independent of such assumptions.
-This distinction becomes apparent only through the formalism of Nambu Non-equilibrium Thermodynamics.

-The generalization of this framework to nonlinear thermodynamic regimes far from equilibrium will be explored in greater depth in Part II\cite{NNET-2}.
+This distinction becomes apparent only through the formalism of Nambu Non-equilibrium Thermodynamics\footnote{The generalization of this framework to nonlinear thermodynamic regimes far from equilibrium will be explored in greater depth in subsequent work\cite{NNET-2}.}.

-This example highlights the significance of the broad descriptive power of Nambu Non-equilibrium Thermodynamics, which does not rely on the assumptions of detailed balance or linear response that are central to Onsager’s theory.
+This example highlights the significance of the broad descriptive power of Nambu Non-equilibrium Thermodynamics, which does not rely on the assumptions of detailed balance or linear response that are central to Onsager's theory.
 It also underscores the physical meaning of each Hamiltonian in this extended formalism.